We Welcome Media Inquiries

 - Our name is the New Opportunity School for Women

 - The abbreviation NOSW may be used in conjunction with our full name, New Opportunity School for Women, in public materials.

-- Our mission is to improve the financial, educational and personal circumstances of economically disadvantaged women in the Appalachian region.
+- Our mission is to improve the financial, educational and personal circumstances of under-resourced Appalachian women.

 - Our tagline is: Serving Appalachian women who are ready to build stable and fulfilling lives for themselves, their families and their communities.

-Mission: The New Opportunity School for Women provides economically disadvantaged Appalachian and Kentucky women tools to help them grow in self-knowledge, build confidence, and access resources to improve their financial, educational, and personal circumstances.
+Mission: The New Opportunity School for Women provides under-resourced Appalachian and Kentucky women with tools to help them grow in self-knowledge, build confidence, and access resources to improve their financial, educational, and personal circumstances.

 Vision: We envision all Appalachian and Kentucky women achieving successful and rewarding lives that positively impact their families and communities.